 - Heat pumps sometimes blow cold air during very cold weather, to defrost the outdoor unit.
 This is normal, and it should be back to heating in a few minutes.

-During heat pump season, clean the filter with a vacuum cleaner or warm water every couple of weeks.
-It’s easy and makes all the difference.
+- Clean the filter with a vacuum cleaner or warm water every couple of weeks.
+It's easy and makes all the difference.